harrelfe/blogdown/content/post/bayes-seq.markdown

 until a point has been proven or disproven, or until the data collector runs out of time, money, or patience.<br>— <a href="http://psycnet.apa.org/doi/10.1037/h0044139">Edwards, Lindman, Savage (1963)</a>
 <br><br>
 Imagine that the military has developed a pattern recognition algorithm to determine whether a distant object is a tank.
 Initially an image results in an 0.8 probability of the object being a tank.
 The object moves closer and some fog clears.
 The probability is now 0.9, and the 0.8 has become completely irrelevant.
 Contrast with a frequentist way of thinking: Of all the times a tested object wasn't a tank, the probability of acquiring tank-like image characteristics at some point grows with the number of images acquired.
+The frequency of image acquisition (data looks) and the image sampling design alter the probability of finding a tank-like image, but that way of looking at the problem is divorced from the real-time decision to be made based on current cumulative data.
+An earlier tank image is of no interest once a later, clearer image has been acquired.
 Analogously, with multiple data looks in a clinical trial where there is no treatment effect, the probability of having extreme data at some point grows with the number of looks.
 This affects type I error but not the true chance that the treatment works.
+Traditional statistics has multiplicity issues arising from giving more than one chance for data to be extreme (by taking more than one look at the data).
 </p>

 # Introduction